jackoriver/poc_pytest/README.md

-# This an automation framework for API based on Pytest
+# This is an automation framework for RestAPI based on Pytest